-- · Last name is pronounced (kof-ah-va-loo). - He combined with defensive end De'Jon Wilson to sack Washington quarterback Keith Price in the second quarter of the team's loss at Washington.
-It was the first half-sack of the season. - He saw his first action in more than a month in the team's loss to Arizona.
+- Last name is pronounced (kof-ah-va-loo). - Samson was a constant in the Cal backfield in the team's 41-24 win.
+He finished the game with two tackles including a sack, a third-down stop and two quarterback pressures in the game. - He combined with defensive end De'Jon Wilson to sack Washington quarterback Keith Price in the second quarter of the team's loss at Washington.
+It was his first half-sack of the season. - He saw his first action in more than a month in the team's loss to Arizona.
 He played on 15 snaps and recorded two unassisted tackles in the game. - Saw his first action of the season in the team's win over Central Arkansas. - Was suspended for the season opener vs. Colorado State. - Had a career-high five tackles (in only 21 snaps) in week 12 vs. UW in 2012. - Made his first career start in week 7 vs. ASU, at defensive tackle in 2012. - Coach Mike MacIntyre on Kafovalu:"I just love his energy he brings.
 I mean, like in practice today if you watched, he was jumping around.
 If somebody makes a big play he's whooping and hollering.
 He just has a lot of energy and I enjoy having that out there."